 What’s the secret to you NOT waking up at 2 am with the tent collapsed?

 Buy proper pegs!
-The stakes you get with the Banshee are cheap aluminium hooks and to be fair they are fine for valley camping IF the ground is soft but who’s to know?
+The stakes you get with the Banshee are cheap aluminium hooks and to be fair they are fine for valley camping IF the ground isn’t full of stones, but who’s to know?
 Even the National Trust campsite at Great Langdale is rocky under the turf.
 The cheap hooks bend.
 Did I mention that we now sell tent pegs?

 The structure of the tent is excellent, especially the Tension Band System which stops the mid pole from bending side to side in a changing wind.
 The design, such as where the guy lines are and how they stop movement, is also top-notch.